 Rhythm in Plants, Laya in Everything

 I always tell my students that music has to be digested.
-Laya (variations of rhythm) have to become a part of you.
-The experience that one gets when music becomes apart of your being is incredibly beautiful.
+Laya (variations of rhythm) has to become a part of you.
+The experience that one gets when music becomes a part of their being is incredibly beautiful.

 Today, I was re-designing the layout of my garden.
 I have over 200 potted plants in my garden.
-As I worked with my gardener sorting the plants, I was examining each of my plants and was mesmerised by the rhythm that each plant had.
+As I worked with my gardener to sort out the plants, I was examining each of my plants and was mesmerised by the rhythm that each plant had.

-Everything is rhythm.
 Everything has its own natural rhythm.
-The disruption of natural rhythm leads to things breaking down, but when something runs in its natural rhythm, it is in harmony, with itself, with its surroundings, with nature.
+The disruption of natural rhythm leads to things breaking down, but when something runs in its natural rhythm, it is in harmony with itself, with its surroundings, and with nature.

 Music and rhythm are to be digested.
 When it is, one can see it in everything.